-This is unless you do not want your fans to see the tweet, of course!
+That is … unless you do not want your fans to see the tweet, of course!

 Locate and work with crowd influencers: There are going to be people who follow your company because they really love a particular piece of software, service, or feature of yours.
 They will work extra hard to promote you.
-There also will be on Twitter those who are trusted voices in your industry.
+Trusted voices in your industry will also on Twitter.

 Work with both of these crowd influencers, or brand evangelists, by creating specific content for them and giving them @mentions in your tweets.
 Send them a direct message to see if you can work together on anything further.
 Maybe they’ll want to live tweet a tour of your office or a demo of your next software, or just retweet your best content.

 Use Twitter’s List function: It seems that many people never go beyond learning where the “tweet” button is.
 Twitter’s List feature can help you locate influencers by finding people who retweet, favorite, and reply the most often.
 You’ll have a better idea about who you should target.

 The List feature is located in the menu bar on the left side of your Twitter page.
 You can start creating lists based on your needs.